Jkelly97/what-would-jesus-do/docs/index.md

 ## Summary

 This application will feature the KJV Bible, along with many others, and the ability to find passages by the key word(s) provided.
 This may include words that may not be in the text itself but merely associated with specified verses.
 Users will be able to fit reading the bible into their normal lives while working around time restraints.
+ This application is aimed at making Christian worship easier on a daily basis.
+In today's times it can be very difficult to make time for just about anything extra like reading the bible.
+This application will help to remove some of this difficulty.

 * The ability to pull the KJV Bible to the application to read.
 * The ability to navigate through the Bible at will.